#MyGivingStory Frequently Asked Questions

 Does my story have to relate to the nonprofit I choose to support?

 Not at all!
-Your story can be about giving in any form at any time.
+Your story should be about giving in general, not necessarily giving to a nonprofit.

 Can I submit my own nonprofit and share why I began it?